florianneukirchen/qgis_adjust_style/README.md

 ## Install
 The plugin is in the [QGIS Plugins Repository](https://plugins.qgis.org/plugins/qgis_adjust_style/) and can be installed directly from QGIS (menu: Plugins > Manage and Install Plugins).
 In the settings of the plugin manager, the checkbox to also show experimental plugins must be checked.

-Alternatively copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).
+Alternatively, copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).

 ## Usage
 Start the plugin from the Plugin menu or the plugin toolbar, a dockwidget opens on the right side of the main window.

 ### Select Layers
-First of all, select the layers you want to work on.
+First, select the layers you want to work on.
 Possible choices:
 - Active Layer
 - Selected Layers
 - Visible Layers